 The Ordinary Retinol Serums

 All of The Ordinary retinol serums are in water-free squalane bases.
-As we’ve already discussed, retinol offers extensive benefits for the skin in regard to the signs of aging.
+As we’ve already discussed, retinol offers extensive benefits for the skin regarding the signs of aging.
 It helps to reduce the look of fine lines, wrinkles, photodamage, uneven texture, and hyperpigmentation.
 Plus, it’s been extensively studied, unlike Granactive Retinoids.

 The Ordinary notes that water can affect the stability of retinol, and plant oils in retinol products may trigger lipid peroxidation, compromising retinol integrity.
 These formulas do not contain water, silicones, plant oils, or alcohol.